-1. The Bonds are valid, binding and enforceable direct obligations of the Commonwealth, and the full faith and credit of the Commonwealth are pledged for the payment of interest thereon as the same shall become due and the payment of the principal thereof at maturity or prior redemption.
+1. The Bonds are valid and binding direct obligations of the Commonwealth, enforceable in accordance with their terms, and the full faith and credit of the Commonwealth are pledged for the payment of interest thereon as the same shall become due and the payment of the principal thereof at maturity.